bbrandt/verpatch/verpatch-ReadMe.txt

  - Does not work on old PE files that have link version 5.x (before VC6?)
    No known workaround; this seems to be limitation of Windows UpdateResource API.
+   Since the UpdateResource API is part of Windows, its behaviour may differ on different Windows releases.
+On Win7 SP1 you may get better results than on WinXP.

- - Import of version resource does not work if encoded not in UTF-16.
+ - Import of version resource does not work if it is not encoded in UTF-16.

- - Does not work on files signed with digital certificates (TO DO: warn and remove certificate)
+ - Does not work on files signed with digital certificates (TO DO: warn and remove certificate) Until we do this, certificates can be removed with 3rd party delcert tool.

  -  A second version resource may be added to a file that already has a version resource in other language.
 Switch /va won't help.